f3-factory/F3com-data/views-and-templates/main.md

 Whether you use PHP's template engine or F3's own, template rendering can be significantly faster if you have APC, WinCache or XCache available on your server.

 As mentioned earlier, framework variables can hold any PHP data type.
 However, usage of non-scalar data types in F3 templates may produce strange results if you're not careful.
 Expressions in curly braces will always be evaluated and converted to string.
-You should limit your user interface variables to simple scalars:- `string`, `integer`, `boolean` or `float` data types.
+You should limit your user interface variables to simple scalars: `string`, `integer`, `boolean` or `float` data types.

 But what about arrays?
 Fat-Free recognizes arrays and you can employ them in your templates.
-You can have something like:-
+You can have something like:

 ``` html
 <p>{{ @buddy[0] }}, {{ @buddy[1] }}, and {{ @buddy[2] }}</p>
 ```

-And populate the `@buddy` array in your PHP code before serving the template:-
+And populate the `@buddy` array in your PHP code before serving the template:

 ``` php
 $f3->set('buddy',array('Tom','Dick','Harry'));